Crosschecking Cosmic Distances from DESI BAO and DES SNe: Introduction

 \section{Introduction}

 The Hubble constant tension has persisted for over a decade (see \cite{DiValentino:2021izs, Perivolaropoulos:2021jda, Abdalla:2022yfr, CosmoVerseNetwork:2025alb} for reviews).
-If systematics are not at play, the key implication is that there is physics missing from the $\Lambda$CDM model.
+If systematics are not at play, the key implication is that physics is missing from the $\Lambda$CDM model.
 Distance indicators in the local Universe show scatter in their $H_0$ determinations \cite{Riess:2021jrx, Freedman:2021ahq, Pesce:2020xfe, Kourkchi:2020iyz, Blakeslee:2021rqi}, implying that observational biases/systematics are not fully under control.
-Good science demands crosschecks to ascertain whether different calibrators agree on the distance to the same galaxy.
-These crosschecks are being performed \cite{Li:2024pjo}.
+Good science demands crosschecks to ascertain whether different calibrators agree on the distance $D$ to the same galaxy.
+Noting that $v = c z = H_0 D$ in the Hubble-Lema\^itre Law, crosschecks of distances at fixed redshift $z$ are being performed \cite{Li:2024pjo}.